iragca/capstone-project-2/docs/content/training/Training.md

-## Data Sources * Preprocessing
+## Data Sources & Preprocessing

-- Datasets: Located in `data/processed/` or usually taken from the PocketBase
+- Datasets: Located in `data/processed/` or usually taken from the [PocketBase](../data_engineering/Database.md)

+- Preprocessing: Data cleaning, tokenization, and formatting are performed in